 Scope of Journal

-International Journal of Novel Research in Marketing Management and Economics (IJNRMME) is high citation leading journal of Management Marketing and Economics.
-It is scholarly peer reviewed journal publishes high impact articles of recent research.
+International Journal of Novel Research in Marketing Management and Economics (IJNRMME) is a high citation leading journal of Management Marketing and Economics.
+It is a scholarly peer reviewed journal that publishes high-impact articles of recent research.
 Major topics covered by the journal are listed below.
-Editorial board members invites topic on recent problems faced by managers in their organization and there proposed solutions.
-Double Blind fold peer review process is used for article reviewing.
+Editorial board members invite topics on recent problems faced by managers in their organization and their proposed solutions.
+A double Blindfold peer review process is used for article reviewing.

 Contact Address: email@example.com

 Publication Frequency: Weekly Published Journal, Issue Finalized three times in a Year.